 We offer dementia treatment and other neurological care at:

-The Huger Mercy Living Center at Barrow Neurological Institute provides an innovative, state-of-the-art dementia care program.
+The Huger Mercy Living Center provides an innovative, state-of-the-art dementia care program.
 A social, activity-based model is delivered in a homelike setting with around-the-clock care.

 Dementia is not a normal part of aging; it is a disease process.
 The cause of dementia depends on the type.